wireless-intelligence-lab/DeepVerse6G-matlab/docs/pages/dataset/commands.rst

 Wireless
 ========

-The wireless data is activated with :attr:dv.wireless.
+The wireless data is activated with :attr:`dv.wireless`.
 If this parameter is ``0``, the wireless fields will not be available.

 .. attribute:: dataset{s}.bsi.wireless.parameters